Searching ...

 Outdoor Recreation

 Want to get outside?
-Which is better depends on what you like to do, although both share ample access to activities like hiking, mountain biking, skiing, and fishing.
+Which is better depends on what you like to do.
+Both have ample access to recreational activities like hiking, mountain biking, skiing, and fishing.

 Do you dream of sand between your toes and the sound of surf lulling you into relaxation?
-Virginia’s your choice, as Pennsylvania has no oceanfront, just some shoreline along Lake Erie and the Delaware Estuary.
-Virginia’s over 7,000 miles of coastline (including the tidal waters of Chesapeake Bay) promises surfing, fishing, sand volleyball, and more against the backdrop of the rolling Atlantic waters.
+Virginia’s your choice, as Pennsylvania has no oceanfront–just some shoreline along Lake Erie and the Delaware Estuary.
+Virginia’s over 7,000 miles of coastline (including the tidal waters of Chesapeake Bay) promises outdoor access for surfing, fishing, sand volleyball, and more against the backdrop of the rolling Atlantic waters.

-But if you like being near water, Pennsylvania and Virginia have a bounty of streams, rivers, and lakes ideal for fishing, canoeing, and other water sports.
-In fact, PA has around 85,000 miles of rivers and streams to choose from.
-Virginia’s Kerr Reservoir has 800 miles of shoreline along its expansive lake.
+But if you don’t care about the ocean–just like being near water–Pennsylvania and Virginia have a bounty of streams, rivers, and lakes ideal for fishing, canoeing, and other water sports.
+In fact, Pennsylvania is a good state to live in for water activities.
+It has around 85,000 miles of rivers and streams to choose from, like its blueway trails on the Allegheny and the Genesee Rivers.
 Of course, Pennsylvania has 77 miles of access to Lake Erie, one of America’s Great Lakes.

 Perhaps you enjoy the solitude of the mountains.
-The Appalachians run through both states.
+The Appalachian Mountains run through both states.
 In Virginia, drive the Blue Ridge Parkway and admire the scenic views from the ridgeline.
 The Shenandoah Valley has been memorialized in song and has an iconic National Park.

 Unique festivals and traditions are key to a state’s culture, making each one distinct.